 SDSU requires all enrolled international students to have adequate health care insurance.
 Health care in the U.S. is costly and the health care insurance requirement protects international students in the case of illness or injury, guaranteeing affordable access to the U.S. health care system.
 For more information on purchasing health care insurance, visit the Health Insurance for International Students website.
 This requirement needs to be completed before your first day of classes.

 The F-1 student visa requires you to enroll as a full-time student each semester.
 International graduate students must take a minimum of 9 units per semester to meet the immigration requirements of the F-1 visa.
 Courses in Extended Studies or Open University do not count toward full-time status.

 Please contact your department of study for assistance in selecting your classes.
-You should consult the Graduate Bulletin for a full listing of classes required by your program of study.
+You should consult the University Catalog for a full listing of classes required by your program of study.
 You can begin planning your classes by visiting the Class Schedule website to determine which classes are being offered.

 Listed below are additional steps you need to complete before arriving to San Diego.